-- To plan and monitor coverage, continuity and progression in lessons.
+- To plan and monitor coverage, continuity and progression in lessons

-- To support and guide colleagues to select the most appropriate teaching and learning methods and resources in Music.
+- To select the most appropriate teaching and learning methods and resources

-- To establish and implement clear policies and practices for assessing, recording and reporting on pupil achievement in line with school policy.
+- To implement policies and practices for assessing, recording and • reporting on pupil achievement in line with school policy.

-- To evaluate the teaching and learning in the Music Department through monitoring activities including:
+- To participate in evaluation of the teaching and learning in the Department through activities including:

 - a) Lesson observations

 - b) Work and planning scrutiny

 - c) Pupil discussions

 - d) Analysis of results and assessment data

 - e) Attending planning meetings

-- f) Leading staff training
+- f) Staff training

-- g) Informal discussions
+- q) Informal discussions

-- To use this analysis to identify effective practice and areas for improvement and in conjunction with SLT take action to further improve the quality of teaching and learning across the school.
+- To use this analysis to inform self-evaluation and in conjunction with HoD take action to further improve the quality of teaching and learning across the department and the whole College.

+- Ensuring the identification of students who are experiencing difficulties and that support and direction is given to them and that Form Teachers and Year Heads are kept fully informed of such students.